FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 - 8 What Other Reviewers Are Saying

 The story of Alexa Pure is one of a young couple expecting their first child and planning for that.
 It made them think of how to prepare for big events and emergencies and the idea for a reliable, affordable, and highly efficient water filtration system was born.

 Matt Redhawk and family have since grown the AlexaPure family to include water filter pitchers, bottles, and water carry bags.
 The innovative Alexa Pure Breeze is their take on home air filtration.
 The Survival Spring is their version of a personal water filter like the Lifestraw or Sawyer.

 The Alexa Pure filters water using a block style filter with a hybrid ceramic shell that has a 99.9999% removal of rate for Cysts, Bacteria, Pathogens, Disinfectants, Volatile Organic Compounds, and Heavy Metals.
 Radioactive particles are also removed.

-The AlexaPure retails for $197 shipped but bargains can be found on Amazon for all models and the replacement filters.
 There are plenty of pump style filters for camping that cost more than this unit that is completely gravity fed.

 2. Ease of Use

 Simply pour water in and let gravity feed for pure and delicious water each and every time.
 No pumping for minutes at a time.

 The Alexa Pure is made of quality stainless steel that goes well in any kitchen.
 It has a high-end look that commands the right type of attention.